goktu/ADama/index.md

 ```
 <img src="img/5_MoorevonNeumann.png" alt="hi" class="inline"/>

 The search function is run over a Moore neighborhood, but the updated state corresponds to the von Neumann neighbor of a cell.
 Both neighborhoods are shown above.
 This is to collect a Moore neighborhood into a von Neumann one.
-It is hypothesized that this Moore-to-von Neumann shift is a renormalization by decimation and the NERCCS 2021 poster presentation explores a mathematical verification for this claim **[click on the image below to view the presentation]**.
+It is hypothesized that this Moore-to-von Neumann shift is a renormalization by decimation and the NERCCS 2021 poster presentation explores a mathematical verification for this claim.

+**[Click on the image below to view NERCCS 2021 poster presentation]**

 <a href="pdf/GoktugIslamoglu_NERCCS2021_Presentation.pdf" class="image fit" type="application/pdf"><img src="img/6_MooretoNeumann.png" alt=""></a>